Modern Greek literature: From 1980 to 1999

 The '80s saw a remarkable rise of prose.
 Readers and publishers massively turned to it and by the end of the decade it had taken over from poetry, traditionally the most prestigious literary form in Greece.
 Writers left behind politics and chose private life as the core of their books, while embarking on an intensive pursuit of new forms and genres.
 Progressively, this trend intensified and by the '90s, Greek prose was a colorful mosaic, in both thematology and means of expression.
 Minimalism, debunkment, parody, and mixing of different storytelling genres are common elements.
+Compared to previous decades, from the '80s onwards prose has largely been dominated by female authors.

 Giannis Xanthoulis is one of the most popular writers that debuted in the '80s, having sold more than 1,5 million copies.
 His books, including The Great Death (1981), The Dead Liqueur (1987), and The Christmas Tango (2003), are known for the use of everyday language and a feeling of sexual emancipation.

 Eugenia Fakinou, with Astradeni (1982) and The Seventh Garment (1983), contributed to the modern Greek novel as a sophisticated reinspection of history.
 Her other books include Who Killed Moby Dick?
 (2001) and Garden Ambitions (2007).

 Zyranna Zateli is widely considered one of the most exciting Greek authors writing today.
 She won critics and readers alike with the short-story collection Last Year's Fiancée (1984), but her most famous work is the novel At Twilight they Return (1993), which falls under the genre of magical realism.

 Andreas Mitsou appeared in early '80s and today stands as a productive and much-awarded writer of short stories and novels.
 He is perhaps best-known for The Feeble Lies of Orestes Halkiopoulos (1995), Wasps (2001), and Mister Episkopakis (2007).

 Ersi Sotiropoulou is regarded as one of the pioneers of this generation, mostly thanks to her novel The Prank (1982).
 Today, she is probably best-known for Zigzag through the Bitter Orange Trees (1999), which was successful both at home and abroad.
 Her other books include Eva (2009) and What's left of the Night (2015).

 Rhea Galanaki, who had already made her debut as a poet under the dictatorship, is one of contemporary Greece's most discussed novelists.
 Her books, particularly The Life of Ismail Ferik Pasha (1989) and Eleni, or, Nobody (1998), transformed the genre of historical novel, by emphasizing the psychology of the characters.
 Her work has been widely translated.

 Christos Chomenidis debuted with The Wise Child (1993) and quickly established himself thanks to his subversive style of writing and wide array of settings and themes.
 His novel Niki (2014), awarded with European Book Prize, is already recognized as a high achievement of contemporary Greek literature.

 Petros Markaris made his literary debut in 1995 with Late-Night News, and has since become a leading writer of detective novels.
 Many of his books, including Zone Defense (1998) and Che committed Suicide (2003), have been translated in numerous foreign languages.